abumq/ripe/README.md

 # Ripe

-Ripe is a 256-bit security tool to translate data for the server (or from the server).
-It is used to encrypt request before sending or decrypt the response from it.
+Ripe is a 256-bit security tool.

 ### Options